Solar construction is helping states meet aggressive clean energy targets

 in Connect on LinkedIn

-For more on what’s happening with solar, hear from construction manager Drew Powers, who is currently working as site project manager for CenterPoint Energy’s 65-megawatt direct current (DC) Troy solar plant in Southwestern Indiana.
-With more than 12 years of experience in construction, he’s well-versed in project execution and well aware of where the market is headed and the challenges and solutions associated with it.
+For more on what’s happening with solar, hear from construction manager Drew Powers, who is currently working as the construction project manager for Alliant Energy/Wisconsin Power & Light’s solar program, which consists of the installation of nine photovoltaic (PV) power plants generating between 65-200 megawatts-direct current (MWdc) of energy.
+With more than 14 years of experience in construction, he is well-versed in project execution and well aware of where the market is headed, and the challenges and solutions associated with it.

 Q: What should utility owners consider when looking at solar sites?